 There are public toilets, a large public concourse area at ground floor level, a public car parking facility for up to 5,000 vehicles, international arrivals and departures areas, arrival and departure passenger information screens and a small number of retail units.

+Further information is available in Ebbsfleet International – Annexes to the Station Access Conditions available at - Access & New Operators - London St. Pancras Highspeed

 Ashford International Station

 The international section of Ashford International Station is located in Ashford in Kent, and has two platforms for international services only , public toilets, international arrival and departure areas, a large public concourse area, a small number of retail units, arrival and departure passenger information screens and a number of public car parking facilities.